JanWalsh91/42CMS/subject/ftcms_subject.en.md

 ### Bonus Functionalities:

 ### Import and Export System
-We want a simple system to export and import data in an xml format.
+We want a simple system to import and export data to and from the data-base in an xml format.
 We want to be able to:
 - import and export Products
 - import and export Catalogs and Categories